cooperhewitt/d3-timeline-event-horizon/README.md

   to accomplish the functionality we're after with the timeline but somehow I doubt it.
 Elegance of code has been sacrificed in the short-term in favour of getting a working demo out the door.

+* The library currently assumes the presence of jQuery (a copy of which is included in the `lib` directory.
+This is not a feature and will be fixed soon.

 * Patches and pull requests are welcome.